Nazpe/Nazpe.github.io/_posts/15-09-2025-movie-recommender-system.md

 similarityRDD=JoinedRDD.map(lambda data: cosine_sim(data))
 ```

 To optimize and focus on meaningful relationships, I filtered out similarities below a threshold of 0.3, considering them weak correlations.
 This significantly reduces computation time later on.
+Then, transformed the RDD into a dictionary of movie similarity.

 ### Predicting Scores for Unrated Movies